Work Environment

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - Sports Engineer
+Entry / Progression - Sports Engineer

-Sports technology jobs typically fall under the umbrella of Mechanical Engineering.
+Sports technology jobs typically fall under the umbrella of mechanical engineering.
 It is therefore a common course of entry to study in this area.

 Traditional engineering programs may use sports as examples, while some courses may be more focused on product development and design.